Divesh-Mangtani/Smart-Contract-on-HyperLedger-fabric/README.md

 - npm v5.x or greater
 - Docker version v17.06.2-ce or greater
 - Docker Compose v1.14.0 or greater
+- `MAKE SURE TO INSTALL ALL THE PREREQUISITES SUGGESTED WHILE WE DOWNLOAD IBM EXTENSION`

-#You can check your installed versions by running the following commands from a terminal:
+# You can check your installed versions by running the following commands from a terminal:
 - `node --version`
 - `npm --version`
 - `yo --version`